Funaks89/technical-assignment-original-v2/README.md

 ### Answer
       Place a brief explanation here.
 You can explain this further during the technical interview.

+      - What is the error?
+The error is a CSP error which blocks external sites from embeeding on their sites
+- Why does it happen, what is the reason for this error?
+It happens so unauthorized websites cannot use the embedding for free.
+- What would be the potential solution(s)?
+Potential solutions would be that assuming we have a whitelist of website we add on our end, we add this clients website to our whitelist.

 See how to reproduce the error: [Video](producing-iframe-error.mp4)